hyryel/com.unity.multiplayer.docs/docs/advanced-topics/client-anticipation.md

 Most anticipations will be correct and the server will update the state to the same value.
 Sometimes, however, the server will have a different result, since latency can cause the server state to change before it receives your command in ways that affect the result.
 When this happens, by default, the value will be snapped to the new server value.

-This can result in an undesirable player experience, causing things that normally move smoothly to become choppy.
+This can result in an undesirable Player experience, causing things that normally move smoothly to become choppy.
 When this happens, you can smooth out the result by using the `Smooth()` function on both `AnticipatedNetworkVariable` and `AnticipatedNetworkTransform`.

 `Smooth()` takes a starting position (usually the previous anticipated value), a final position (usually the new anticipated value or the current authoritative value), and a duration over which to perform the smoothing.
 For `AnticipatedNetworkVariable`, because the type is generic, it also requires a delegate to use to perform the smoothing operation (which takes a from value, a to value, and a percent value, and in many cases may just be `Mathf.Lerp`).